Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 Intuitively, the wrapped Floer cohomology $HW^\bullet(L, K)$ is the usual Floer cohomology $HF^\bullet(L^w, K)$ where $L^w$ is the image of $L$ under a large positive Hamiltonian flow.
 To avoid choosing a particular such Hamiltonian, the actual definition involves a direct limit.

-To this end, for a Lagrangian $L$ (equipped with a $\Spin$ structure), we define the \emph{positive wrapping category} $(L\to-)^+$ as follows.
-The objects of $(L\to-)^+$ are isotopies of exact Lagrangians $\phi:L\to L^w$ (equipped with $\Spin$ structures).
-The morphisms $(\phi:L\to L^w)\to(\phi':L\to L^{w'})$ are homotopy classes of \emph{positive} isotopies of exact Lagrangians $\psi:L^w\to L^{w'}$ (equipped with $\Spin$ structures) such that $\phi\#\psi=\phi'$.
-We also define the \emph{negative wrapping category} $(L\to-)^-$ in the same manner, save that the morphisms are homotopy classes of \emph{negative} isotopies.
+To this end, for a Lagrangian $L$ (equipped with a $\Spin$ structure), we define the \emph{positive wrapping category} $(L\leadsto-)^+$ as follows.
+The objects of $(L\leadsto-)^+$ are isotopies of exact Lagrangians $\phi:L\leadsto L^w$ (equipped with $\Spin$ structures).
+The morphisms $(\phi:L\leadsto L^w)\to(\phi':L\leadsto L^{w'})$ are homotopy classes of \emph{positive} isotopies of exact Lagrangians $\psi:L^w\leadsto L^{w'}$ (equipped with $\Spin$ structures) such that $\phi\#\psi=\phi'$.
+We also define the \emph{negative wrapping category} $(L\leadsto-)^-$ in the same manner, save that the morphisms are homotopy classes of \emph{negative} isotopies.
 It is the opposite category of the positive wrapping category.

 As we will be taking direct limits over wrapping categories, it is crucial to point out that they are filtered (this is a standard elementary fact for which we know no reference).
-Recall that a category $\C$ is called \emph{filtered} iff \begin{enumerate} \item it is non-empty, \item for every $x,y\in\C$, there exists $z\in\C$ and morphisms $x\to z$ and $y\to z$, and \item for every pair of morphisms $f,g:x\to y$ in $\C$, there exists a morphism $h:y\to z$ such that $h\circ f=h\circ g$. \end{enumerate} Direct limits over filtered categories are exact and can be computed by restricting to cofinal subcategories (colimits over more general indexing categories need not satisfy either of these properties).
+Recall that a category $\C$ is called \emph{filtered} iff \begin{enumerate} \item it is non-empty, \item for every $x,y\in\C$, there exists $z\in\C$ and morphisms $x\to z$ and $y\to z$, and \item for every pair of morphisms $f,g:x\to y$ in $\C$, there exists a morphism $h:y\to z$ such that $h\circ f=h\circ g$. \end{enumerate} Direct limits over filtered categories are exact.
+Also recall that a functor $F:\C\to\D$ between filtered categories is called \emph{cofinal} iff \begin{enumerate} \item for every $d\in\D$ there exists $c\in\C$ and a morphism $d\to F(c)$, and \item for every pair of morphisms $f,g:d\to F(c)$, there exists a morphism $h:c\to c'$ such that $F(h)\circ f=F(h)\circ g$. \end{enumerate} Pulling back a directed system under a cofinal functor preserves the direct limit.
+A filtered category $\C$ is said to have \emph{countable cofinality} iff there exists a cofinal functor $\ZZ_{\geq 0}\to\C$.